5 fail-proof tips + 6 recipes for the best salads even your husband and kids will LOVE!

 Mine didn’t either…until I started using some of these tips.
 Now I get rave reviews and encore requests for my salads all the time!

-How to Get Your Husband and Kids to Love Salads (5 Fail-proof tips + 6 Recipes!)
+How to Make the Best Salads even Your Husband and Kids will Love!
+(5 Fail-proof tips + 6 Recipes!)

 1. Fill your salads with stuff they already love!